Olatife-01/Okta-IAM-Enterprise-Lab-Project/02-Application-Integrations/AWS-IAM-Identity-Center—SAML-SSO+SCIM.md

 ### D. Phase 4: Define Permission Sets in AWS IAM Identity Center (In AWS Management Console)

-Permission sets define the access users will have in your AWS accounts.
+Permission sets define the access users will have in the AWS accounts.

-1. **Log in to your AWS Management Console.**
+1. **Log in to the AWS Management Console.**

 2. **Navigate to IAM Identity Center.**